The Silver Fox

 nails, rather than white, this is a trait of the original Silver Fox.
 Lack thereof is an automatic

 disqualification for any show exhibiter.
 Silver Foxes are wonderful mothers, have sweet personalities and love attention.

-The black is the only variety allowed to show at present.
+The black and chocolate varieties are allowed to show at present.
 The blues are being worked on for presentation to be readmitted to the